bootchk/rustDevContainers/readme.md

 Part of the example:

-src/main.rs   part of the example, you should augment Cargo.toml  manifest of the project/program/app, you should augment
+ - src/main.rs   part of the example, you should augment
+ - Cargo.toml  manifest of the project/program/app, you should augment

-foo.json   target specification, with link flags for bare, no changes usually unless you change ARM architecture from Cortex M4 layout.ld  linker script (.ld) for a specific chip, change it to describe memory and peripherals of your chip
+ - foo.json   target specification, with link flags for bare, no changes usually unless you change ARM architecture from Cortex M4
+ - layout.ld  linker script (.ld) for a specific chip, change it to describe memory and peripherals of your chip

-vagga.yml   configuration for vagga, no changes usually unless you rename files e.g. foo.json .gitignore git config that excludes artifacts (see below) from the repository, no changes usually
+ - vagga.yml   configuration for vagga, no changes usually unless you rename files e.g. foo.json
+ - .gitignore git config that excludes artifacts (see below) from the repository, no changes usually

 Hidden files: delete them at will, vagga will recreate

-.vagga  directory created by vagga to store the container, delete it at will, it will be recreated .home   directory created during container build
+ - .vagga  directory created by vagga to store the container, delete it at will, it will be recreated
+ - .home   directory created during container build

 Artifacts created by Rust

-target   a directory, where Rust caches builds Cargo.lock
+ - target   a directory, where Rust caches builds
+ - Cargo.lock

 Notes:
+-

 Linker flags are in foo.json (the target spec.)
-Omitted post link flags   "-lm", "-lgcc", "-lnosys" Added to pre-link-args  "-nostartfiles",     to omit linking crt0
+Some people put them in cargo.toml Omitted post link flags   "-lm", "-lgcc", "-lnosys" Added to pre-link-args  "-nostartfiles",     to omit linking crt0